Lauenburg/PackLogSolutions/TechDescription.md

 >User: Customer Service

-This view depicts how many vehicles of the given type are needed to fit all items with prio one.
-The fittet items are marked in green.
-The three bars on the bottom right depict (left to right) the number of fully packed transport vehicles, the space utilisation of the last (not fully packed) vehicle, the capacity of the so far unpacked items of prio two (light blue) and prio three (dark blue).
+This view depicts how many vehicles of the given type are needed to fit all items with priority one.
+The fitted items are marked in green.
+The three bars on the bottom right depict (left to right) the number of fully packed transport vehicles, the space utilization of the last (not fully packed) vehicle, the capacity of the so far unpacked items of priority two (light blue), and priority three (dark blue).

 <div style="text-align:center"><img src="https://i.ibb.co/2ZrvJmS/image1.png" alt="image1" border="2" width=500></div>

 To utilize the space of the vehicle that is not fully packed yet, we can click on the `Click for Optimization` button on the bottom right corner.
-In the background the frontend now sends an http request to the backend server attached with all the selected item ids.
-In the Backend, our intelligent logistic engine now fits as many of the items of prio two (light blue) and prio three (dark blue) into the free space.
+In the background, the frontend now sends an HTTP request to the backend server attached with all the selected item ids.
+In the backend, our intelligent logistic engine now fits as many of the items of prio two (light blue) and prio three (dark blue) into the free space.
 The items which fitted the last truck are depicted in orange.

 We can now either select `Save` or `Request Planner` in the top right view.
 Selecting save we return to the `Recipients Overview` and can start planning the next order.
-Selecting `Request Planner` we also get redirected to the `Recipients Overview` however in this case the order now appears on the `Planner Request View` and is still pending for confirmation by a planner.
+Selecting `Request Planner` we also get redirected to the `Recipients Overview` however in this case the order now appears on the `Planner Request View` and is still pending confirmation by a planner.

 ### Planner Request View